f1lby/p2pblocklists/README.md

 https://www.youtube.com/f1lby

 <br><br><br>
 Disclaimer; No warranty is given for any inaccuracies, loss of service or otherwise.
 The term IP and IPv4 are used interchangeably.
-Everything listed here was recorded from a United Kingdom IP address...
-My hovercraft is always full of eels.
+Everything listed here was discovered by means of a United Kingdom IP address...
+My hovercraft is still always full of eels.
 <br><br>
 To report any inaccuracies, please make contact via Github.
 Thank you.
 <br><br>